Dattaaanand/dreamteam-tasks/README.md

 ## Introduction - About ME
 ---
 Hello, I am Dattanand U D, of S3 CSE A.
 I am enthusiastic about technology and learning new stuff.
 I got to learn so many stuff in the process of Completing the Task.
 I have some basic knowledge about Cyber Security, and I wanna pursue my career in Development field.
-Currently I am thinking of investing my time into Mobile App Development, while the tasks taught me a lot about NextJS and how to fetch data from API and display it, Also learnt about dynamically displaying data.
+Currently I am thinking of investing my time into Mobile App Development.
+I am a quick learner and I look forward to learning many new skills.
+I am keen in learning more and more as there almost no end to knowledge.

 ---